Make Your Donation Go Further

 Download a Standing Order Form to give once or regularly

-Your regular gift really helps us in our work worldwide.
-It enables us to plan effectively and faithfully support our local partner organisations.
+Your regular gift will helps us in our work in Ireland and worldwide.
+It enables us to plan effectively and faithfully support our partner organisations.
 Download and complete the regular giving section of the standing order form and return it to our office.

 You can give to specific areas of need or if you’d prefer, you can let us decide where your money should go and we will prioritise areas of greatest need.